 These camperships are funded through donations from Gold Arrow alumni and camp families.
 These camperships are named in honor of Manny Vezie, Gold Arrow’s founder.

-NON-PROFIT CAMP SPONSORSHIP:
+NON-PROFIT CAMP SPONSORSHIPS:

 This campership is sponsored by an endowment funded by the Caldwell Family.